-The Future of a Promise was the largest Pan-Arab show of contemporary art at the 54th International Art Exhibition – la Biennale di Venezia.
-From Tunisia all the way to Saudi Arabia, this landmark exhibition brought together more than twenty-five recent works and commissions by some of the foremost artists from the Arab world.
+The Future of a Promise was the largest pan-Arab show of contemporary art at the 54th International Art Exhibition – la Biennale di Venezia.
+From Tunisia all the way to Saudi Arabia, this landmark exhibition brought together more than 25 works and commissions by some of the foremost artists from the Arab world.

 Visit our Facebook Page

 Follow us on Twitter

 Follow us on Instagram